That-Dev-Girl-Sites/jhalabi.com/_posts/2023-05-01-be-careful-out-there.md

 Given my conversation last week with the adjuster, my first thought was that We Make Roofs LLC was trying to bill me for the aforementioned tarping work.
 Annoyed _(especially since I thought my side of the financials was done)_, I clicked the link to figure this out.<sup>2</sup>

 **Red flag #1:** The link took me to a page that redirected me to another page.
 The second page immediately asked for a user name and password.
-I never created an account with Roofer-R-Us and our previous shared files never required passwords.
+I never created an account with We Make Roofs LLC and our previous shared files never required passwords.

 I replied to the email, which went to `ann@wemakeroofs.com`<sup>3</sup>, to ask what was going on.